npci/falcon/helm-charts/fabric-ops/README.md

 consortiumName: InitialConsortium
 ```

-## How to create new Channel in hyperpedger fabric ?
+## How to create new Channels in hyperpedger fabric ?

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |